 - Learning a new skill and the satisfaction from getting better at something.

 - Trying out something new in a risk free environment so that we feel free to experiment and develop our understanding without the pressure of being criticised if we get it wrong.

 - Benchmarking our knowledge and experience against others so that we can get a picture of where we stand in relation to others, feeling proud of our achievements to date and realising how there are still things we need to learn that others already know.

 - Developing relationships with people we don’t get to work with normally which keeps things interesting and gives us new insights.

 - Enjoying creating and innovating and seeing things from a different perspective.

 - Coming to an agreement on a common goal or objective and enjoying the energy that this shared understanding and enthusiasm produces.

-These are our examples of how to market the chance to participate in change as a valuable and beneficial new experience.
+These are our examples of how to market the chance to participate in Change Management courses as a valuable and beneficial new experience.
 I would love to hear your views so please share by adding your comments to this article.